 6 Surprising Effects of Landscaping on Property Values

-Spring is just around the corner.
-For many people, that means it’s time to start thinking about landscaping updates.
+But don’t just start planting willy-nilly.
 Before you start digging holes and planting trees, it’s important to understand the effects of landscaping on property value.
 After all, property value plays a big role in your homeowners insurance premiums.
+Protect your home by understanding how landscaping projects can impact its home value.
+Here’s what you need to know.

 1. Mature Landscaping Can Add Value to a Property